A stochastic analysis of greedy routing in a spatially dependent sensor network: Multihop analysis

 \section{Multihop analysis}

-For a multihop analysis, indexing for the random variables $U$ and $C$ is introduced.
-We set $U_0=\ell$ and $U_1=U$ such that the $i$-th hop advancement is $C_i=U_{i-1}-U_i$.
+For a multihop analysis, we introduce indexing for the random variables $U$ and $C$ by initially setting $U_0=\ell$ and $U_1=U$.
+For a node at distance $\ell$ from the origin, the random variables $U_i$ that give the sink distance of the forwarding node after $i$ hops are defined with respect to $(\Omega,{\cal F}, \Prob)$.
+We define the $i$-th hop advancement as $C_i=U_{i-1}-U_i$.
 Each $C_i$ depends on the forwarding node's sink distance $U_{i-1}$; thus, the sink distance of the source node clearly affects the first hop and subsequent hops.
 As noted in the previous section, comparing the hop distributions demonstrates that each $C_{i}$ is stochastically dominated by $C_{i+1}$.
 That is, for $i\geq0$, we have the stochastic ordering

 This inequality is the opposite to the equivalent result under the homogeneous model as noted by Zorzi and Rao \cite{ZORZI1:2003} and Keeler and Taylor \cite{KEELER1}.
+Consequently, this stochastic ordering of $C_i$ is dependent on the choice of $q(u)$, and does not hold in general.
+However, if given a decreasing shaping function such that $q(u)\leq1/u$ for all $u$, then the inequality

+holds, and the kernel in the mean measure integral (\ref{Lambda0}) decreases as $\gamma$ increases, and thus, under these conditions the stochastic ordering (\ref{algineq}) holds.